Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Related Work

-Concurrent to our work, \citet{kamalloo2023evaluating} evaluate the correctness of InstructGPT in zero-shot and few-shot settings along with several fine-tuned models for open-domain QA.
-They highlight the shortcomings of traditional QA metrics and propose BEM \cite{bulian2022bem} and LLM-based evaluation as viable alternatives.
-However, they do not consider InstructGPT in \textit{retrieval-augmented} settings.
-In contrast to their work, we investigate both correctness and faithfulness of multiple instruction-following models across three diverse QA tasks and propose simple token-overlap based metrics that correlate highly with human judgments.
+Recently, \citet{kamalloo2023evaluating} compare the correctness of InstructGPT \cite{ouyang2022instructgpt} with fine-tuned models for QA.
+They highlight the shortcomings of traditional QA metrics and propose model-based evaluation as a viable alternative.
+In contrast, we evaluate both correctness and faithfulness of instruction-following models and propose token-overlap metrics that correlate highly with human judgments.

-\paragraph{Faithfulness and Groundedness} Conversational models have been shown to produce factually incorrect or unsupported statements \cite{rashkin_increasing_2021, dziri2022hallucination}, known as \textit{hallucinations}.
-To alleviate those issues, various works attempt to reduce hallucinations via methods such as iterative refinement \citep{dziri_neural_2021}, linguistic calibration \cite{mielke_reducing_2022, lin2022teaching}, or by editing instances of hallucinations \citep{dziri_faithdial_2022}, thus improving \textit{faithfulness} of these models.
-Several metrics have also been developed to measure faithfulness. \citet{honovich_q2_2021} proposed $Q^2$, an automatic faithfulness evaluation metric that checks for factual consistency based on automatic question generation and question answering.
-FaithCritic \cite{dziri_faithdial_2022} is another model-based metric that predicts the degree of hallucination in a model's response.
+\paragraph{Evaluating Faithfulness} Conversational models produce factually incorrect or unsupported statements \cite{rashkin-etal-2021-increasing, dziri2022hallucination}, known as \textit{hallucinations}.
+Several metrics have been proposed to detect hallucination, or conversely, to measure \textit{faithfulness}.
+Knowledge-F1 (K-F1; \citealt{shuster2021retrieval}) computes token-overlap F1 between model response and the provided knowledge. $Q^2$ \cite{honovich_q2_2021} checks for factual consistency based on automatic question generation and question answering.
+FaithCritic \cite{dziri_faithdial_2022} uses a trained model to predict hallucinations.

-For information-seeking, previous works have considered \textit{groundedness} --- the extent to which the generator relies on retrieved passages \cite{paranjape2022hindsight}, quantified using Knowledge-F1 (K-F1;\citealt{shuster2021retrieval}).
-In this work, we consider a model response to be faithful, if it is grounded in the passage \textit{relevant} to the user's information need.
-Concurrent to our work, \citet{chiesurin2023dangers} investigated hallucination of retrieval-augmented GPT-3 in for conversational QA~\citep{adlakha2022topiocqa} task.
-They found that GPT-3 is likely to produce responses that appear trustworthy but are unfaithful.
+Recently, \citet{chiesurin2023dangers} demonstrated that retrieval-augmented GPT-3 is likely to produce responses that appear trustworthy but are unfaithful to the retrieved passages.
+They propose K-F1++, a variant of K-F1 that discounts the tokens in the model response that appear in the question.
+In our experiments, we observe that this metric doesn't correlate well with human judgments.

+\paragraph{Evaluation of Instruction-following Models} Instruction-following models have challenged previously established evaluation protocols for many NLP tasks. \citet{goyal2022zeroshotnews} demonstrate that humans prefer summaries generated by GPT-3 \cite{brown2020gpt} over fine-tuned models, however, existing automatic metrics cannot capture this preference. \citet{xu2023lfqaevaluation} advocate multi-faceted evaluation for long-form QA that focuses on fine-grained aspects such as completeness and ease of understanding.
+In this work, we propose multi-faceted evaluation for factual information-seeking QA along correctness and faithfulness.